shannonpeng/shannonpeng.com/app/content/projects/plix.md

 ## What I Learned

 Jessica and I worked closely across all aspects of Plix, splitting the code at a fine-grain level.
-Through this project, I strengthened my full-stack web development skills.
+Through this project, I strengthened my web development skills across the full stack.

 On the backend, I learned how to implement sessions and user authentication, and I became more familiar with Javascript callback functions, MongoDB schemas, and Socket.IO.
 On the frontend, I gained experience with sending HTTP requests, templating with Handlebars, and writing SASS/CSS to create Plix's playful look.

 ## What's Next